A Viable Dark Fluid Model: Introduction

 Although dark energy is an acceptable and effective description for such large scale homogeneous and isotropic accelerated universe, identifying its origin and nature is one of the most debated questions in physics and cosmology.
-Large variety of models are proposed to describe the nature of such dark energy \cite{yue},\cite{cop}.
-As the energy density due to DE remains unchanged throughout the universe space-time, the simplest choice was to revive the idea of Einstein about the cosmological constant $\Lambda$ \cite{pee},\cite{wie}.
-This together with Cold Dark Matter (CDM) provides the standard model for cosmology $\Lambda$CDM \cite{wie}-\cite{pad}, which appears to be in a very good agreement with observational data.
+Large variety of models are proposed to describe the nature of such dark energy \cite{yue}, \cite{cop}.
+As the energy density due to DE remains unchanged throughout the universe space-time, the simplest choice was to revive the idea of Einstein about the cosmological constant $\Lambda$ \cite{pee}, \cite{wie}.
+This together with Cold Dark Matter (CDM) provides the standard model for cosmology $\Lambda$CDM \cite{wie} - \cite{pad}, which appears to be in a very good agreement with observational data.
 In Einstein's field equation, this term has the concept of intrinsic energy density of vacuum \cite{carr1}.
 However, this arises an important question, why the observed value of vacuum energy density is very far below that is predicted from particle physics?.
 This is the famous fine tuning problem.
 Another important question is why the energy densities of the vacuum and the matter are of the same order of magnitude today?, the famous coincidence problem.

 Dynamical models are other alternative to the cosmological constant.
-Some of these are the minimal coupled scalar fields or quintessence \cite{weh}-\cite{fol}, k-essence \cite{rub}-\cite{mats}, Chaplygin gas \cite{baf}-\cite{din}, all have an equation of state parameter $\omega\geq-1$.
+Some of these are the minimal coupled scalar fields or quintessence \cite{weh} - \cite{fol}, k-essence \cite{rub} - \cite{mats}, Chaplygin gas \cite{baf} - \cite{din}, all have an equation of state parameter $\omega\geq-1$.
 These models adopt the idea of the possibility of unification of the two dark sectors, dark energy and dark matter.
-Models with $\omega\prec-1$ knowing as phantom energy models \cite{lud}, \cite{basi} consider a growing vacuum energy with expansion.
-A more general class of models considers a parameter varies with the scale factor, or the red shift \cite{pee}, \cite{sah}, \cite{pad}, \cite{alc}, \cite{eli}.
+Models with $\omega\prec-1$ knowing as phantom energy models \cite{lud}, \cite{odn1} consider a growing vacuum energy with expansion.
+A more general class of models considers an equation of state parameter varies with the scale factor, or the red shift \cite{pee}, \cite{sah}, \cite{pad}, \cite{alc}, \cite{eli}.
 There are also some observational analysis which consider the variation of $\omega$ with the red shift and with time \cite{ala}, \cite{ale}.
-Modification of the governing equation, or the so called modified gravity theory \cite{bamb}, \cite{moda}, is also one way of thinking.
+Modification of the governing equation, or the so called modified gravity theory \cite{bamb}, \cite{moda}, is also one way of thinking (For a general review of different DE models see \cite{odn3}).